js-scala/js-scala/README.md

-# js.scala: JavaScript as an embedded DSL in Scala #
+# js-scala: JavaScript as an embedded DSL in Scala #

 ### Documentation